-- The leadership team appears committed to support faculty and students with resources when required. - The administration staff seem to be very satisfied with the working conditions in the College and they have created a collegial environment where they support each other.
-Administrative systems appear to be sound, with clear structures and roles. - The administrative team noted they have the additional capacity required to run the proposed programme. - IT is on par with expectations for high quality education.
+- The leadership team appears committed to support faculty and students with resources when required. - The administration staff seem to be very satisfied with the working conditions in the College.
+We also found a dedicated administrative staff who actively participate in student life and the support of college life.
+Administrative systems appear to be sound, with clear structures and roles. - The administrative team noted they have the additional capacity required to run the proposed programme.

-- The library space could be updated to accommodate more students and, importantly, to offer more updated titles.
+- While the reasoning to have IT support outsourced is clear, the College may consider building an in-house team for such service to ensure that any issues are dealt with more promptly and satisfactorily. - The IT equipment in some of the classrooms is outdated.
+This includes the whiteboard and the speakers. - The library space would need to be updated to accommodate more students and, importantly, to offer more updated titles.
 EEC encourages the College to enhance the infrastructure of study spaces like the library to create a conducive learning environment that motivates students to engage with their studies. - In the long run the College could also consider offering accommodation and space for recreational activities to students.

-Non-compliant/
+Administrative staff demonstrate a lack of fluency in English, impacting their ability to communicate effectively with students, particularly those with limited English proficiency. - The EEC encourages the College to implement language skill improvement initiatives, such as seminars, and enforce stricter hiring requirements to ensure administrative staff can adequately support students.

-Sub-a area Partially Compliant/Compliant
+Sub- area Non-compliant/ Partially Compliant/Compliant

-5.1 Teaching and Learning resources Compliant
+5.1 Teaching and Learning resources Partially compliant

-5.2 Physical resources Compliant
+5.2 Physical resources Partially compliant

 5.3 Human support resources Compliant

 5.4 Student support Compliant